sbogucki12/WorkTrackingSystem/README.md

 ## Use Case

 Employees can be assigned tasks with deadlines and all staff can search for assigned tasks.

-Next update will include:
-+ User Authentication
-+ Reports
+## Directions

+Administrative employees enter records in the Work Tracking System.
+Records are assigned to technical employees.
+Each record is identified with a unique "WTS Number" and is given a due date.
+Employees can search for records assigned to them via WTS Number.

 ## Credit

-All code, and everything associated with the code, created by Steve Bogucki. sbogucki AT mail DOT usf DOT edu.
+All code, and everything associated with the code, created by Steve Bogucki. stevebogucki12 @ gmail Dot com.